-Respondents noted that while in such cases the forecast can still be useful, the inaccuracies decrease usefulness.
+420 Respondents noted that while in such cases the forecast can still be useful, the inaccuracies decrease usefulness.

 The first research question explored which factors impact marine forecast uptake by marine users.
 These factors range from aesthetics to practical considerations, like the number of clicks required to get to the required information.
 All users and regions rate the ease of use as being very important.
 This includes easy navigation and ergonomics of the tool or site.
 The opinion of others is also important to all users.
 So, if a site is being promoted through a community via word of mouth, uptake and usage of the forecasting site or tool will increase.
-It is also interesting to note that if a forecast is inaccurate, there iswere a significant proportion of the user communities that would not necessarily stop using the forecast, as long as the inaccuracies are consistent.
+It is also interesting to note that if a forecast is inaccurate, there were a significant proportion of the user communities that would not necessarily stop using the forecast, as long as the inaccuracies are consistent.
 The South African and commercial users' subgroups agreed that services from established entities are trusted more than those offered by newcomers, while all subgroups agreed that intuition (in combination with forecast products) helps to keep operations safe.

 When considering the requirements from users, speedy answers were strongly agreed upon, so much so that 100% of South African respondents, regardless of sectoral affiliation, agreed.
 All users agreed on a preferred forecast horizon (3-7 days) and that training on the use of products is needed.
 The conviction about training was not as strong as the other propositions, with the sentiment strongest expressed by all South African users and the commercial user's subgroup.
-Well-known wave forecasting platforms are trusted and enjoyed by all user groups, but perceptions about the location of highest accuracy varied.
-The fourth and final research question is related to climate change and the uncertainties associated with it.
+Well-known metocean forecasting platforms are trusted and enjoyed by all user groups, but perceptions about the location of highest accuracy varied.
+The fourth and final research question is related to Climate Change and the uncertainties associated with it.
 All groups and subgroups agreed that reliability of metocean forecast will be more important in the future and the role of training in forecast use will be even more significant for safe operations.
 Consensus was weak however, around an overall agreement, that climate change impacts will make the ocean more difficult to predict.
+It should be mentioned that the participants were also question regarding their trust or perception of their own national weather services.
+In South Africa it is the South African Weather Service (SAWS) and in New Zealand the MetService.
+Both institutes were evaluated very highly but were not included in the whole-group consensus analysis of the present study as these were country-specific institutions.
+They each were found to be trustworthy, reputable, high quality, reliable nearshore, with likeable visual appeal.